 - Carrot family members: celery, fennel, parsnips, carrots, parsley, cilantro, etc. - 2 cups worth

 - Mushrooms: shiitake, oyster mushrooms, maitake, etc. - 2 cups worth

 - Sea vegetables: Dulse, kelp, arame, wakame, nori - ½ cup worth (dried)

-- Immune tonifying herbs: astragalus, eluethero, nettle leaf, and burdock root -- 1 tablespoon each (confined in a muslin sack or cheesecloth tied up with string).
-Note: Leave the astragalus and eleuthero out when fever and and other signs of active infection are present.
+- Immune supportive herbs: Astragalus, Eleuthero, nettle leaf, and burdock root - 1 tablespoon each (confined in a muslin sack or cheesecloth tied up with string).
+Note: Leave the Astragalus and Eleuthero out when body temperature is high and and other signs of active illness are present.
 They are better suited for convalescence and prevention.

 - Heat the olive oil, coconut oil, or ghee in a big stock pot.

 - Add the onions and sauté for a few minutes, until they are beginning to color.
 Add the carrots and mushrooms and continue to cook for about 10 minutes.

 - Add the sea vegetables, herbs, and spices and then place the chicken in the pan with enough water to cover well (about 3 quarts).
 Let the pot simmer away.
 Typically the soup will take about an hour to an hour and a half, depending on the size of your chicken.
 About ten minutes prior to to the end of your cooking time, add the greens.

 - Once the chicken is cooked, remove it from the pan and let cool.
 Use a fork to shred the meat off of the bone and add it back to the soup.
 Remove the sachet of immune herbs and discard.

 - Add the miso and stir to dissolve.
 Check for seasoning, adding salt and pepper to taste.